legobuff/workshop-pe/exercises/part02-general-dct.md

 2. Transfer the client bundle to your workstation.

 3. Prepare your signatures and keys to be able to sign against your DTR.
-Note: You will be asked for multiple passphrases for your keys.
-For convenience, please use the same password for all passphrases.
+Note: You will be asked for multiple pass phrases for your keys.
+For convenience, please use the same password for all pass phrases.
 In a real world scenario, the keys should be different!
 ```
 cd CLIENTBUNDLEDIR